drozdziak1/nip/README.md

   are kept in your local IPFS node's data store.
-In practice this means that every local object pushed to a nip repo needs to be stored on your disk again in a form that IPFS understands. **However, nip guarantees object deduplication for _all_ repos you use with it, which greatly reduces the problem e.g. when you're working on different forks of the same project**
+In practice this means that every local object pushed to a nip repo needs to be stored on your disk again in a form that IPFS understands. **However, nip guarantees object deduplication for _all_ repos you use with it, which means a given git object is stored on IPFS only once, no matter the repo it comes from.**
 * Object size - nip doesn't know yet how to stream objects into/out of the local repository and will attempt to load them into RAM, this increases the memory footprint substantially for repos that posess large objects.
 Tracked